3D Motion Graphics Artist Resume Example

 You should add a direct link to your online portfolio.
 Studios and recruiters want to see your actual work, not just read about it.
 This makes your talents easier to access.

 It’s smart to highlight any industry variety.
-3D animation pops up in film, gaming, and advertising.
+3D animation pops up in film, gaming, and advertising, and if you're targeting the gaming industry, reviewing a Game Animator Cover Letter Example can help tailor your application.
 Mentioning diverse projects, even internships, can show your range.

 A 3d animator resume template is a pre-designed layout tailored for showcasing animation skills, project experience, and software proficiency.
 It helps you present your creative work clearly to employers in animation, gaming, or film.